 With over 1150 children enrolled in 4-H clubs, we're in 18 schools in Columbus.
 4-H also works with over 250 children at Fort Benning.
 4-H members highlight each year with a week of summer camp at Rock Eagle.

 Our local Georgia Master Gardener Extension Volunteer Program logged in 2,825 hours of service in Muscogee County for a value of $65,192.20.
 Those hours were spent monitoring water quality in local streams, teaching children and adults about the environment, home garden visits, and other community service projects.
 As a part of our outreach, we recently partnered with Columbus State University and Georgia Organics to build the Columbus Community Gardens map.

-There are no upcoming events at this time.
+There are no events to display.

 USDA Cucurbit Grant The U.S. Department of Agriculture recently announced that a CAES-led effort is among 21 research and Extension projects included in a $70.2 million Specialty Crop Research Initiative.